yubozhao/website/content/docs/components/serving/bentoml.md

   - [Installation instruction with Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus)

 BentoML provides Prometheus metrics endpoint out of the box for the prediction server.
-BentoML provides the essential metrics and the ability to customize base on needs.
+It also provides the essential metrics and the ability to create and customize new metrics base on needs.

 To allow Prometheus monitoring deployed prediction server, update the deployment template spec with annotations for Prometheus monitoring.

-Change the deployment spec as follows:
+Change the deployment spec as follows, also replace `{docker_username}` with Docker Hub
+username:

 ```yaml
 apiVersion: apps/v1